michaelearncoding/AIagent-KnowledgeBase-Info-Retrieval-System-with-RAG-Pipeline-/README.md

 2. create a .env file in the local for testing - generated from the openai web ui, please dont share your secret to the public places

+3. app.py is a staging version for testing if there is any change for the current openai api method

+4. main.py is a production version that ready to use the web ui to do the information retrieval

 ## Prompt for OpenAI Assistant